 Pink family (Caryophyllaceae)

-Cultivation: The preference is full to partial sun, more or less mesic conditions, and an alkaline soil containing gravelly loam or clay-loam.
+Cultivation: The preference is full to partial sun, mesic to dry-mesic conditions, and calcareous soil containing some gravel or sand.

-Range & Habitat: The introduced Bladder Campion occurs occasionally in the northern half of Illinois, while it is apparently rare or absent in the rest of the state (see Distribution Map).
+Range & Habitat: Bladder Campion occurs occasionally in the northern half of Illinois, while it is apparently rare or absent in the rest of the state (see Distribution Map).
 This plant is native to Eurasia, and it was first observed in Illinois during the late 19th century.
 Bladder Campion was probably introduced into the United States as a horticultural plant because of the attractive flowers.
 Habitats include disturbed grassy areas in various waste areas, including vacant lots, abandoned fields, and areas along railroads.
-This plant does not appear to flourish in high quality natural habitats, and so its capacity to invade such habitats is rather low.
+This plant also adapts to disturbed sandy areas where there is scant vegetation, including middle to upper beaches along Lake Michigan.

 Faunal Associations: Long-tongued bees pollinate the flowers; the flowers may attract moths as well.
 Two insect species that have been introduced from Europe, Cassida azurea (Neon Tortoise Beetle) and Cassida flaveola (Pale Tortoise Beetle), feed on the foliage, buds, and flowers of Bladder Campion.
 Because the foliage contains saponins, mammalian herbivores usually avoid this plant.
 However, in overgrazed pastures, livestock may eat this plant when little else is available.